redot-src/php-validator/README.md

 ```

-Also you can validate multiple values at once:
+Also, you can validate multiple values at once:

 ```php